-RESOLUTION 98 (Rev. Geneva, 2022)
+RESOLUTION 98 (Rev. New Delhi, 2024)

-Enhancing the standardization of Internet of Things and smart cities and communities for global development
+Enhancing the standardization of Internet of Things, digital twin and smart sustainable cities and communities for global development

-(Hammamet, 2016; Geneva, 2022)
+(Hammamet, 2016; Geneva, 2022; New Delhi, 2024)

-The World Telecommunication Standardization Assembly (Geneva, 2022),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

 recalling

-a) Resolution 197 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on promoting the development of the Internet of things (IoT) and smart sustainable cities and communities (SC&C);
+a) Resolution 197 (Rev.Bucharest, 2022) of the Plenipotentiary Conference, on facilitating the Internet of things (IoT) and smart sustainable cities and communities (SSC&C);

-b) Resolution 66 (Rev. Sharm el-Sheikh, 2019) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of IoT;
+b) Resolution 66 (Rev.Dubai, 2023) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of IoT;

-c) Resolution 85 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on facilitating IoT and SC&C for global development;
+c) Resolution 85 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on facilitating IoT and SSC&C for global development;

 d) the Global Pulse initiative launched by the United Nations Secretary-General to promote opportunities to use big data for sustainable development and humanitarian action;

-e) the objectives of the ITU Telecommunication Standardization Sector (ITU-T) in Resolution 71 (Rev. Dubai, 2018) of the Plenipotentiary Conference, and in particular Objective T.5, which mandates ITU-T to extend and facilitate cooperation with international, regional and national standardization bodies;
+e) Resolution 123 (Rev. Bucharest, 2022) of the Plenipotentiary Conference on Bridging the standardization gap between developing and developed countries, and in particular highlights the need to extend and facilitate cooperation with international, regional and national standardization bodies;

 f) Recommendation ITU-T Y.4000/Y.2060, on overview of IoT, which defines IoT as "a global infrastructure for the information society, enabling advanced services by interconnecting (physical and virtual) things based on existing and evolving interoperable information and communication technologies";

-g) Recommendation ITU-T Y.4702, on common requirements and capabilities of device management in IoT, which establishes common requirements and capabilities of device management in IoT for different application scenarios,
+g) Recommendation ITU-T Y.4702, on common requirements and capabilities of device management in IoT, which establishes common requirements and capabilities of device management in IoT for different application scenarios;

+h) Recommendation ITU-T Y.4900, on Overview of key performance indicators in smart sustainable cities, which defines smart sustainable cities as “A smart sustainable city is an innovative city that uses information and communication technologies (ICTs) and other means to improve quality of life, efficiency of urban operation and services and competitiveness, while ensuring that it meets the needs of present and future generations with respect to economic, social, environmental, as well as cultural aspects.
+(NOTE – City competitiveness refers to policies, institutions, strategies and processes that determine the city's sustainable productivity)”;

+i) Recommendation ITU-T Y.4600, on Requirements and capabilities of a digital twin system for smart cities, which defines digital twin as “A digital representation of an object of interest.
+(NOTE – A digital twin may require different capabilities (e.g., synchronization, real-time support) according to the specific domain of application)”,

+j) WSIS Action Line 5 on Building confidence and security in the use of ICTs in accordance with WSIS Declaration of Principles aiming to strengthen the trust framework, including information security and network security, authentication, privacy and consumer protection, is a prerequisite for the development of the Information Society and for building confidence among users of ICTs,

 considering

 a) that it is expected that the development of IoT technologies will make it possible to connect billions of devices to the network, impacting almost all aspects of daily life;

+b) that IoT devices connected to these networks collect and transmit vast amount of data, which might include personal and sensitive data that can pose data security, privacy protection and trust concerns.

-b) the importance of IoT in contributing to achievement of the 2030 Agenda for Sustainable Development, in particular recalling Sustainable Development Goal 11 (SDG 11) (Make cities and human settlements inclusive, safe, resilient and sustainable);
+c) the importance of IoT and digital twins in contributing to achievement of the 2030 Agenda for Sustainable Development, in particular recalling Sustainable Development Goal 11 (SDG 11) (Make cities and human settlements inclusive, safe, resilient and sustainable);

+d) that digital twins can be used to develop strategies to achieve specific goals of SSC&C by conducting simulations;

-c) that various industrial sectors, such as energy, transportation, health and agriculture, are collaborating for the development of IoT and SC&C applications and services across verticals;
+e) that various industrial sectors, such as energy, transportation, health and agriculture, are collaborating for the development of IoT, digital twin and SSC&C applications and services across verticals;